 2 Corinthians 10:1-18

 ‘Now, this day will be a memorial to you, and you shall celebrate it as a feast to the Lord; throughout your generations, you are to celebrate it as a permanent ordinance.

 Athletes enjoy celebrations like winning a game or a championship, but no one celebrates losing.
 Celebrations are special and are forever etched into our minds: the more celebrations, the better.
 To a follower of Christ, we have something even better.
 We have a God who is always going to be victorious.
 Every day can be a day of celebration because He will never lose.
 Name some victories that you have seen in your life?

 I tell you that in the same way, there will be more joy in heaven over one sinner who repents than over ninety-nine righteous persons who need no repentance.

 Have you ever gone to a ball game at another school?
 As a VISITOR?
-As a visitor, you don’t get the same response as the home team because you are representing the opponent or the enemy.
-As followers of Christ, we should welcome one another with joy and enthusiasm because we are on the same team.
+As a visitor, you don’t get the same response as the home team because you represent the opponent or the enemy.
+As Christ-followers, we should welcome one another with joy and enthusiasm because we are on the same team.
 We shouldn’t give the same response to those who represent the enemy.
-Do you cheer for those who represent the Lord?
+Who are you praying for and encouraging in their walk with the Lord?

 2 Corinthians 11:16-33

 Whether, then, you eat or drink or whatever you do, do all to the glory of God.

 For an athlete to achieve greatness, they have to give all of their heart and attention to that one thing.
 If they try to focus on several things, they will never be great in any of them.
 So they must choose one thing and dedicate themselves to focus on that one thing.
 As Christians, we must follow the same path.
 You will never become all that you can be if your heart is not focused on God first.
 You need to choose to follow God and then live it out.
 What is keeping you from following Jesus with your whole heart?